 But one of the most common things people want to know is, What do you eat on the Noom Diet?

-For starters, for anyone who is TOTALLY new to it, Noom is a paid smartphone app used to help you lose weight.
+For starters, for anyone who is TOTALLY new to it, Noom is a smartphone app used to help you change your dietary habits and therefore lose weight.
 You start by taking their short online quiz during which you’ll answer questions about your weight-loss goals and preferred coaching style.
+The Noom quiz also gives you your expected weight loss schedule.

 I will talk about what I eat on Noom, but first I want to mention the tricky part about telling people what foods to eat on Noom.